wunnle/js-practice/dfe-mini-project/social-network-post/Readme.md

 Completed example: https://js-practice3-master.altunleyda.now.sh/

-Goal of this mini-project is to learn how eventListeners and function are working together to make change on DOM.
+Goal of this mini-project is to practice using eventListeners and functions to make change on DOM.

 Instructions: